lenymo/glennmccomb-com/content/articles/a-better-rust-menu-interface.md

 ![Rust menu UI](/img/uploads/article-rust-menu-ui-servers-server-old.jpg)
 {{< /article-body-full-bleed >}}

 Hope you dig it.

-Leave a comment if you've got suggestions.
+Comment if you've got any other ideas or feedback.